 It's expected that you will feel some nerves before your driving test, the same as you would if you were taking a big exam at school or going for a job interview.
-Your driving instructor will be preparing you for your test from your very first driving lesson, so you should feel confident and ready.
+Whether you're learning to drive in London, Milton Keynes, Leighton Buzzard, or one of our many other locations, your driving instructor will be preparing you for your test from your very first driving lesson, so you should feel confident and ready.
 We're here to provide as much information as possible so that everything runs as smoothly as possible.
 Here we shed some light on how to calm nerves before your driving test.

 Our tips for driving test nerves